Xwilarg/Amiko/README.md

 - Easily backup your data by exporting a whole channel content to markdown format
 - (More to come...)

+## How to try it
+Development is still in progress!
+Meanwhile you can still go to https://amiko.zirk.eu to try the pre-released version

 ## Installing from sources

 ### Backend